guillaumedsde/Harpocrates/js-api-client/docs/DocumentApi.md

 > Document createDocument(setId, body)

-Add a new document to the document set
+Add a new document to the set

 Contents of the document in the body of the request.
 This should be in plain text.
 The Content-Type header should be appropriately set to text/plain.